armadaproject/armada/docs/production-install.md

 ```

-Use `armadactl` command line utility to submit jobs to armada server
+Use the `armadactl` command line utility to submit jobs to the Armada server
 ```bash
 # create a queue:
 armadactl create-queue test 1